khpcoding/Deploy-Prometheus-with-Docker/README.md

-# Installation of Prometheus and Alertmanager with Docker
+# Installation of Prometheus and Alertmanager with Docker Compose

 This repository contains the Docker Compose configuration for deploying Prometheus and Alertmanager on a virtual machine (VM).
 Prometheus is a robust monitoring system, and Alertmanager handles alerts sent by client applications like Prometheus.